$ cd fundamentals-of-devops

 deployment.apps/sample-app-deployment created

-This command should complete very quickly.
+This command should complete nearly instantaneously.
 How do you know if it actually worked?
-To answer that question, you can
+To answer that question, you

 to explore your cluster.
 First, run the get deployments